Home Warranty Coverage for Energy-Efficient Appliances & Systems

 See what plans you qualify for in less than 2 minutes

-Upgrading to energy-efficient appliances is one of the smartest ways to reduce your utility bills — but figuring out how your home warranty handles those high-tech systems is a different challenge entirely.
-This guide breaks down exactly how home warranties treat Energy Star appliances, tankless water heaters, heat pumps, induction cooktops, and other eco-friendly technology.
+Upgrading to energy-efficient appliances is one of the smartest ways to reduce your utility bills, but figuring out how your home warranty handles those high-tech systems is a different challenge entirely.
+This guide breaks down exactly how home warranties treat Energy Star appliances, tankless water heaters, heat pumps, induction cooktops, and other eco-friendly technology in 2026.

-You'll learn which components are typically covered, which are commonly excluded, how replacement policies work (including whether you can get an efficient upgrade), and what the best providers are doing in 2026 to expand green coverage.
+You'll learn which components are typically covered, which are commonly excluded, how replacement policies work (including whether you can get an efficient upgrade), and what the best providers are doing to expand green coverage this year.
+With the federal 25C efficiency tax credit expiring at the end of 2025 and the EPA's new refrigerant rules reshaping HVAC replacements, understanding your warranty is more important than ever.
 Whether you're shopping for a new plan or reviewing your existing one, this guide will help you make a smarter, more informed decision.

 Key Pinch Points